About the Pops

 UPO is affiliated with Urbana School District #116 and Urbana Park District.

 Stephen L. Larson, conductor

 He has taught music at all grade levels throughout Central Illinois.
-Larson is a co-founder of the Urbana Pops Orchdestra.
-A versatile musician, Larson sings with the Baroque Artists of Champaign, and is an accomplished pianist.
-Larson is pursuing a master's degree in conducting from Eastern Illinois University.
+Larson is a co-founder of the Urbana Pops Orchestra.
+A versatile musician, Larson has sung in numerous choir, including the Baroque Artists of Champaign, and is an accomplished pianist.
+Larson is pursuing a doctorate in conducting from Ball State University in Muncie, Indiana.